RaT0M/sar-pre-processing/docs/04_Prior_preprocessing.rst

 Weather Radar Data
 ------------------
-The data is downloaded in ASCII format with rows and columns representing the 1 km² pixels.
+The RADOLAN weather radar data is downloaded in ASCII format with rows and columns representing the 1 km² pixels.
+An accompanying document holding the coordinates of each cell is provided by the
-An accompanying document holding the coordinates of each cell is provided by the DWD.
+`DWD <ftp://ftp-cdc.dwd.de/pub/CDC/grids_germany/hourly/radolan/Unterstuetzungsdokumente/>`_.

 Reproject RADOLAN Data and Create Geotiff ...............................................
-RADOLAN uses its own stereographic projection defined by the DWD (German Weather Service).
-In order to use it effortlessly in combination with other data sets it is beeing reprojected to WGS84.
+The RADOLAN project uses its own stereographic projection defined by the DWD (German Weather Service).
+In order to use it effortlessly in combination with other data sets, it is beeing reprojected to WGS84.
-This includes transforming RADOLAN ascii data sets to reprojected GeoTiffs using ``gdalwarp``:
+This includes transforming RADOLAN ASCII data sets to reprojected GeoTiffs using ``gdalwarp``:

   .. code-block:: bash